 The Expired Grill Tool

 When was the last time you replaced your grill cleaning brush?
 You may be shocked to know that over 1,600 reported visits to the emergency room from 2002-2014 were due to stainless steel or brass wire-bristle grill brush injuries.
 Loose bristles from old overused brushes tend to fall off during grill cleaning and end up in the food that’s being grilled, resulting in mouth, throat, and even abdominal injuries.

 To prevent this, never scrimp on the quality of grilling tools you buy and pay attention to the wear of your brush.
-Know when to say goodbye or better yet- just replace your grill brush once a year.
-I went out and took a picture of mine just for this post and as you can see…guilty as charged!
+Know when to say goodbye, or better yet- replace your grill brush once a year.
+I went out and took a picture of mine just for this post, and as you can see…guilty as charged!
 I had no idea mine was in such bad shape.
 Here's the warning I noticed on my new grill brush:

 The Siding Melter

 Surprisingly, we’ve seen recommendations that say you only need 3 feet between your grill and your house.
-Perhaps that’s why the NFPA reports an average 8,900 home grill fires every year.
+Perhaps that’s why the NFPA reports an average of 8,900 home grill fires every year.
 The two leading reasons?
 Grills left unattended or placed too close to something flammable.
 We certainly see our share of scary home claims for this very reason.
-And as you can see from one of our claims, they don't have to catch on fire to cause costly damage.
+And as you can see from one of our claims, they don't have to catch fire to cause costly damage.

 We agree with the Consumer Product Safety Commission who recommends using your grill 10 feet or more from any dwelling, including your deck rail, house eaves, and overhanging tree branches.
 And keep close to your grill when you're cooking.
 Your food will turn out a lot better as well!

 The same rules apply if you like to grill with charcoal, with one crucial caveat.
 Justin, our home claim expert, reminds us that it’s super important to keep cooling briquettes away from flammables and never dispose of them until they are completely cooled- after about 48 hours- and in a non-flammable container.

 We've Got You Covered